diksha-2911/teacher-extension/README.md

 2. **Obsidian API** - to interact with your Obsidian vault

-3. **MCP Gateway** - facilitates client-server communication between Textsnap and Obsidian
+3. **Docker MCP Gateway** - facilitates client-server communication between Textsnap and Obsidian

 # Installation